caffe-studios/Latte/README.md

-This project has multiple folders that have examples of how Wasm works with Emscripten in a couple of different languages (C++, Rust, Go).
+This project has multiple folders that have examples of how Wasm works with Emscripten in a couple of different languages (C/C++, Rust).
 You'll need to have [emscripten](https://github.com/emscripten-core/emscripten) installed to run these examples.

 ## RotatingTriangle